stefandollase/game-of-life-js/pages/about.md

 title: About
 permalink: /about/
 ---

-This is my own Jekyll theme.
-You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](http://jekyllrb.com/)
+Conway's Game of Life is a cellular automaton developed by John Horton Conway in 1970.
+You can find more information about [here](http://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).

-You can find the source code for this theme at: [github.com/stefandollase/jekyll-template](https://github.com/stefandollase/jekyll-template)
+You can find this implementation of Conway's Game of Life [here](https://github.com/stefandollase/game-of-life-js).

-This theme is based on the Jekyll new theme [github.com/jglovier/jekyll-new](https://github.com/jglovier/jekyll-new)

-You can find the source code for Jekyll at [github.com/jekyll/jekyll](https://github.com/jekyll/jekyll)